tu-tran/SubSearch/README.md

 #SubSearch - Lightweight instant subtitle downloader
 SubSearch is a subtitle downloader implemented using .NET (C#)

 The code is licensed under the MIT license.
-See opensource.org and tl;dr for more details.
+See opensource.org for more details.

 ##Features
 * Lightweight subtitle downloader through Windows Explorer shell context menu